TOPSinfo/exception-handler/README.md

 ## Feedback and Support

 If you encounter any issues or have suggestions for improvement, feel free to open an issue on GitHub.
-Thank you for using **Exception Handler Middleware**! 🚀# Exception Handler Middleware
+Thank you for using **Express Exceptions Handler Middleware**! 🚀# Express Exceptions Handler Middleware

 ## Overview

-The **Exception Handler Middleware** package simplifies error management in Express.js applications.
+The **Express Exceptions Handler Middleware** package simplifies error management in Express.js applications.
 It provides a library of predefined HTTP exceptions and a centralized error-handling middleware for structured and consistent error responses.

-### Why Use Exception Handler Middleware?
+### Why Use Express Exceptions Handler Middleware?

 -   **Predefined Exceptions**: Reduce repetitive code by leveraging ready-to-use exception classes.